rfm53f/derivative-locomotion/README.md

 # Derivative Locomotion
-Position-based, hands-free VR locomotion system using a virtual controller driver for OpenVR
+Experimental position-based, hands-free VR locomotion system using a virtual controller driver for OpenVR

 Since it only requires positioning data from the headset, this could be especially useful for hand-tracking applications.
 The diagram below shows three examples of the resulting virtual movement when the user is standing still at those points in the room.